tiffanylu/tiffanylu.github.io/_projects/LesbiansWhoTech.md

 As project leaders, we educated hackathon attendees about the plight of LGBTQ asylum seekers in the United States, led a collective brainstorming session around organizationally identified challenges, and facilitated the hackathon team in building their project.

-The team that we led placed second in the hackathon with **AsylumConnect Community**, a social extension to the [AsylumConnect resource catalog][9] that aimed to provide asylum seekers with a sense of psychological safety, security, and community.
+The team we led placed second with **AsylumConnect Community**, a social extension to the [AsylumConnect resource catalog][9] that aimed to provide asylum seekers with a sense of psychological safety, security, and community.

+![LWT Hackathon][8]

 [1]: /assets/images/lwt-speaker-bio.png
 [2]: https://lesbianswhotech.org/